 The subscription that is provided when registering Azure Stack with Azure is charged.

 What types of subscriptions are supported for usage data reporting?

-For the Azure Stack Development Kit, Enterprise Agreement (EA), Pay-as-you-go, and MSDN subscriptions support usage data reporting.
+For the Azure Stack Development Kit, Enterprise Agreement (EA), Pay-as-you-go, CSP, and MSDN subscriptions support usage data reporting.